-Kent Liston Lee was born in Florence County, South Carolina, on 28 July 1922, son of R. Irby and Hettie (Floyd) Lee.
+Kent Liston Lee is the son of R. Irby and Hettie (Floyd) Lee.
 He enlisted in the US Navy on 15 August 1940, and became an Aviation Cadet (V-5) on 12 November 1942, entering the flight training program on that date.
 Completing flight training at the Naval Air Station, Corpus Christi, Texas, he was designated Naval Aviator and commissioned Ensign, USNR on 7 August 1943.
 He was promoted to Lieutenant (junior grade) to date from 1 November 1944, and on 8 July 1946 was appointed in that rank in the US Navy.
 He subsequently advanced in rank to that of Vice Admiral, to date from 29 January 1972.

 After receiving his "Wings" in 1943, he had duty at the Naval Air Station, Jacksonville, Florida, and the Naval Auxiliary Air Station, Cecil Field, Florida until March 1944.
 He then joined Bombing Squadron ONE HUNDRED and in June 1944 transferred to Bombing Squadron FIFTEEN, operating off the USS Essex.
 He was awarded the Air Medal for participating in numerous strikes against enemy positions and shipping at Marcus and Wake in the Marianas, the Bonins, Palau and Philippine Islands during the period 19 May to 24 September 1944 and a Gold Star in lieu of the Second Air Medal for destroying an enemy plane in the vicinity of Formosa on 12 October 1944.
 He is also entitled to the Ribbon for and a facsimile of the Presidential Unit Citation awarded the USS Essex.